SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 How can international students register for the SAT?

 Go to satsuite.collegeboard.org, create an account, choose an international test center, and upload a valid passport photo.
+International students pay an additional processing fee on top of the base registration cost.

 When should I start studying for the SAT?